jamesyoung-15/resume/README.md

 ## Versions

 Resume 1, Resume 2, Resume 3: Software development
-Resume 4, Resume 5, Resume 6: Robotics/Embedded Systems
+Resume 4: Robotics/Embedded Systems
+Resume 5: IT
+Resume 6: Generic one to change depending on job